 We reminisced a bit about our trip, planned more adventures for next year, and made our shopping lists for REI to make the next trip more comfortable.
 Saying our good-byes we looked up at the granite slabs, now knowing what lay beyond the hidden peaks, already a bit nostalgic with memories of this year’s trip.

 Permits are not required for overnight visits in the Tahoe National Forest.
 However, a California Campfire Permit is required if using a portable campstove or building a woodfire.
-Permits and information about current fire restrictions are available from any Ranger Station or California Dept. of Forestry office.
-More information can be found at the USDA Forest Service website.
+Permits and information about current fire restrictions are available from any Ranger Station.
+Free permits are available at PreventWildfireCA.org

 Schaffer, Jeffrey.
 The Tahoe Sierra: A Natural History Guide to 112 Hikes in the Northern Sierra.
 Berkeley, CA: Wilderness Press, 2001 available at Amazon.